7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

 {310,[erlang]}
 ```

-What is the most commone function name that is exported?
+What is the most common function name that is exported?
 ```erlang
 -module(my).
 -compile(export_all).